OmarExpo/invent-backend/README.md

 ### Deployment

-This full stack application was deployed separately - backend in Render and frontend in Vercel (also in Amplify) (available in the report)
+This full stack application was deployed separately:

+_ backend in Render and

+_ frontend in Vercel (also in Amplify)

+All available in the repor